ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Decide whether all categories in the matrix are weighted equally or unequally.

-Here s the method I recommend to determine a level: Assign the level at which the Cumulative Score is 66 percent or higher.
+Here's the method I recommend to determine a level: Assign the level at which the Cumulative Score is 66 percent or higher.
 The cumulative score for a given level is the percent of all scores that are at that level or higher.
 The lowest level will always have a cumulative score of 100 percent, Level 2 will be 100 percent minus the percentage of votes from Level 1.
 Level 3 is 100 percent minus the percentage from Level 2 and Level 1, and so on.

 In the example above, the individual would be a Level 2.
 At Level 2, their cumulative score is 90 percent.
 Using the 66 percent rule, they are very close to a Level 3 (which is at 60 percent) a mere two votes away.
 That they are so close can be used in coaching to encourage further improvement before promotion, or used to justify an adjustment within a pay band.